gdpp/react-lab/README.md

 - Declarative syntax makes UI predictable.
 - Widely used with tools like Vite, Next.js, and TypeScript.

-## Live Previews

-Every project or exercise relevant includes a mini live demo to explore, test, and get inspired.

-[Coming soon: Production demo index page]

 ## What's Included?

-- 300+ hours of intensive React.js training.
+- 500+ hours of intensive React.js training.
 - Modern UI technologies and architecture patterns.
 - Mini apps and exercises.
 - From UI thinking to systems thinking.